Ileenfdz/RPG-Combat/Readme.md

 Iteration Four
     1. Characters may belong to one or more Factions.
-        ◦ Newly created Characters belong to no Faction.
+        ◦ Newly created Characters belong to no Faction. ~ YES ~
     2. A Character may Join or Leave one or more Factions.
     3. Players belonging to the same Faction are considered Allies.
     4. Allies cannot Deal Damage to one another.